marcduiker/azure-functions-university/lessons/PowerShell/http/http-lesson-powershell-portal.md

 ### Steps

-1.Copy the code in `HelloWorldHttpTrigger` and create a new HTTP trigger function called `CustomGreetingHttpTrigger`.
+1. Copy the code in `HelloWorldHttpTrigger` and create a new HTTP trigger function called `CustomGreetingHttpTrigger`.
 Once the function is created, replace the code in there and click **Save**.
 2. In the left panel, click on **Integration**
 3. Click on **HTTP (Request)** under trigger
 4. Under **Request parameter name** enter _Person_